MartinChavez/HTML-CSS/README.md

 /*Inline-level tags*/
-/*Every tag that is not block-level, is called inline-level/ /*The content of this tags do not try to take the entire width of the container*/
+/*Every tag that is not block-level, is called inline-level/ /*The content of these tags do not try to take the entire width of the container*/

 /*Examples of inline-level tags*/
 /* a, img , input, label*/

-/*Converting block-level tags into inline-level tags*/ /*Allow you to display items horizontally instead of vertically*/
+/*Converting block-level tags into inline-level tags*/ /*Allows you to display items horizontally instead of vertically*/

 ul li {
     display: inline;